kevinxjavier/ms-shopping-basket-management/README.md

 `mvn spring-boot:run -f ms-shopping-basket-management-boot/pom.xml`

 ###### 3.2) Run Docker
-These are the spteps to create and run microservice in a Docker.
+These are the spteps to create and run microservice in a Docker, starting from the project's root folder execute:
 ```
 $ sudo docker build -t kevinpina/shopping-basket . --no-cache=true
 $ sudo docker run --name shopping -p 8080:8080 -d kevinpina/shopping-basket